Ehaan-Fashion/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          “A SEO Expert knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
         tagline: Testimonial 4
         subtitle: 'Maria Walters, Company'
         text: >-